-The two main methods for managing a custom software development project are Agile and Waterfall.
-Both these software development methodologies are sophisticated and usable.
-They help the software developers to organize the agile project in a particular manner with a well-structured flow.
-But the selection of the project management approach depends on the type of project and the project team that is going to handle it.
+The two main approaches for managing a custom software development project are Agile and Waterfall.
+Both these software development methodologies are sophisticated and easy to use.
+They help software developers better organize the agile project with a well-structured flow.
+However, the selection of the project management approach depends on the project’s type and its team.

 1. What is Agile Methodology?

-Agile is one of the most used software development methodologies that help developers to manage the software project by dividing it into multiple stages.
-It involves continuous improvement and iteration at every stage of the software development lifecycle with constantly collaborating with the stakeholders.
+Agile is one of the most commonly used software development methodologies that help developers manage software projects by dividing them into multiple stages.
+It involves continuous improvement and iteration at every stage of the software development lifecycle constantly collaborating with the stakeholders.

-The process of Agile methodology starts with the customers explaining how they want the end product to be, how it will be used, and what problems the software product solves.
-Once the software development teams start the work, they go through the process of project planning, executing, and evaluating the software.
+Agile methodology begins with customers explaining how they want the end product, how it will be used, and what problems the software product solves.
+Once the software development teams start the work, they proceed with project planning, executing, and evaluating the software.

 1.1 Advantages of Agile

 Agile is one of the most popular methodologies for project management because of its revolutionary nature and flexibility.
-Agile development benefits the project managers by making their tasks easier and allowing them to take control over the agile projects.
-Besides this, some of the top benefits of the Agile approach are
+Agile development benefits project managers by making their tasks easier and allowing them to take control over the agile projects.
+In addition, some key benefits of the Agile approach include:

 1. Customer Satisfaction